greglandrum/rdkit-blog/posts/2023-03-17-setting-up-a-cxx-dev-env2.md

 # Part 3: setup your environment and then run the tests

-At this poing you have a completed build of the RDKit that is installed within the source tree.
+At this point you have a completed build of the RDKit that is installed within the source tree.
 Now we're going to set up your enviroment so that you can actually use that build.